 - Fire Eggs – Twice as powerful as the regular blue eggs.

 - Grenade Eggs – The most powerful type of egg.
 It explodes when it hits its target.

 - Ice Eggs – Freezes the enemy.

 - Clockwork Kazooie Eggs – When thrown this egg will release a small clockwork version of Kazooie.
-You can control it and explode it whenever you feel like.
+The player can control it and explode it whenever they feel like.